Multilayer Artificial Benchmark for Community Detection (mABCD): Conclusions

 \section{Conclusions}

 In this work, we have presented \mABCD, a framework for generating multilayer networks with community structure and inter-layer relationships.
 We hope it addresses the existing gap in the field through its highly customizable configuration options and efficient algorithmic design.
 Furthermore, we release its implementation in Julia, along with Python ports, to make \mABCD\ accessible to the broader research community.
-As \mABCD\ builds upon the well-established generator introduced in~\cite{kaminski2021artificial}, it can be regarded as a new member of the \textbf{ABCD} family.
+As \mABCD\ builds upon the well-established generator introduced by~\cite{kaminski2021artificial}, it can be regarded as a new member of the \textbf{ABCD} family.
 In addition to outlining the essential components of the model, we have validated its properties, demonstrating that \mABCD\ produces stable results and outperforms its closest competitors in both efficiency and usage flexibility.

-The paper also shows potential applications of the highly customizable network generation process, illustrated in the context of studying spreading phenomena.
+The paper also shows potential applications of the framework, illustrated in the context of studying spreading phenomena.
 Through three experiments, we examined whether and how selected parameters of the \mABCD\ configuration model contribute to diffusion effectiveness.
 The results are nuanced rather than clear-cut.
 While there is a consistent trend with respect to the number of actors, the level of inter-community noise affects diffusion depending on the imposed regime.
 Finally, the strength of correlation between groups appears to have little influence on information spread.
-Altogether, these findings suggest that the proposed framework is capable of supporting the analysis of spreading processes in multilayer networks, albeit up to certain extend.
+Altogether, these findings suggest that the proposed model is capable of supporting the analysis of spreading processes in multilayer networks, albeit up to certain extend.